 As we mentioned before, Cryptol properties can be polymorphic.
 As we explored before, we cannot directly prove polymorphic properties as they may hold for certain monomorphic instances while not for others.
-In this cases, we must tell Cryptol what particular monomorphic instance we would like it to prove the property at.
+In this cases, we must tell Cryptol what particular monomorphic instance of the property we would like it to prove.
 Let us demonstrate this with the multShift property from Section 4.1.3:

-$^{^{1}}$ To do this, first install the package(s) from the URLs provided in the bibliography.
+&lt;sup>1To do this, first install the package(s) from the URLs provided in the bibliography.
 Once a prover has been installed you can activate it with, for example, :set prover=cvc4.